CrazyTim/spin-wheel/README.md

 `rotationResistance`            | `-35`             | How much to reduce `rotationSpeed` by every second.
 `rotationSpeed`                 | `0`               | The rotation speed of the wheel.
 Pass a positive number to spin clockwise, or a negative number to spin antiClockwise.
 The further away from 0 the faster it will spin.
 `rotationSpeedMax`              | `250`             | The maximum value for `rotationSpeed`.
 The wheel will not spin faster than this value.
-`offset`                        | `{w: 0, h: 0}`    | The offset of the wheel relative to it's centre as a percent of the wheels diameter, where `1` = 100%.
-This allows for simple positioning considering the wheel is always centred anyway.
+`offset`                        | `{w: 0, h: 0}`    | The offset of the wheel relative to it's center as a percent of the wheels diameter, where `1` = 100%.
+This allows for simple positioning considering the wheel is always centered anyway.
 `onRest`                        | `null`            | The callback for the `onRest` event (see below).
 `onSpin`                        | `null`            | The callback for the `onSpin` event (see below).
-`overlayImage`                  | `''`              | The url of an image that will be drawn over the centre of the wheel which will not rotate with the wheel.
+`overlayImage`                  | `''`              | The url of an image that will be drawn over the center of the wheel which will not rotate with the wheel.
 It will be scaled to fit a radius of 100%.
 Use this to draw decorations around the wheel, such as a stand or pointer.
 `pointerRotation`               | `0`               | The angle of the pointer which is used to determine the "winning" item.
 0 is north.

 ## Properties for items